End Knee and Low Back Pain - Avoid These 2 Exercises

 These exercises tend to isolate a single joint or muscle, like the leg extension for quads working only at the knee joint.
 Examples include chest press, leg extension, leg curl, and biceps curls.

 A closed-chain movement has the feet planted on the ground and in a constant, fixed position such as a push-up or barbell back squat.
 Weight is added (if added, they can be done with bodyweight) usually across the back of the shoulders or the front of the chest.

-This placement is considered safer than where it is placed for open-chain movements which is the distal - far away - portion of the limb.
+This placement is considered safer than where it is placed for open-chain movements which are the distal - far away - a portion of the limb.
 This would be the ankle in a leg extension.

 When my wife had terrible sciatica and hip issues after the birth of our third child, it got progressively worse when she went back to standard bodybuilding training.
 After consulting multiple movement specialists, including Dr. Stuart Hui out of Paradigm Performance in Elgin, IL, we removed all open-chain movements.
-They were replaced them with copious squats, deadlifts and presses.
+They have replaced them with copious squats, deadlifts, and presses.

 This is where we come back to my story.

 Tiger Fitness CMO Marc Lobliner discusses how to relieve knee and lower back pain.

 Avoiding Leg Extensions and Leg CurlsAt the age of 33, I realized I needed to address my issues.
 For two years, I did not perform any leg extensions or leg curls except for bodyweight leg curls with Slidez.
 My back pain was gone.
 My knees felt amazing.